Italian Americans: New York City

 Bensonhurst used to be heavily Italian-American, and it used to be considered the main "Little Italy" of Brooklyn.
-Since the late 1990s most Italians have moved to Staten Island.
+Since the late 1990s, most Italians have moved to Staten Island.
 The Italian-speaking community remains over 20,000 strong, according to the census of 2000.
 However, the Italian-speaking community is becoming "increasingly elderly and isolated, with the small, tight-knit enclaves they built around the city slowly disappearing as they give way to demographic changes".
 Its main thoroughfare, 18th Avenue (also known as Cristoforo Colombo Boulevard) between roughly 60th Street and Shore Parkway, is lined with predominantly small, Italian family-owned businesses—many of which have remained in the same family for several generations.
 86th Street is another popular local thoroughfare, lined by the arches of the elevated BMT West End Subway Line.
 The 18th Avenue Station was popularized in opening credits of Welcome Back, Kotter.
-Rosebank in Staten Island was another one of NYC's main area of Italian immigrants since the 1880s, and their descendants have continued as its predominant ethnic group, exemplified by the location of the Garibaldi Memorial in the community.
-In recent years the town has experienced an influx of other ethnic groups, including Eastern Europeans, various Latin nationalities as well as Asians, particularly from the Philippines.
-Today the South Shore of Staten Island is the most heavily populated Italian neighborhood in the City of New York.
+Rosebank in Staten Island was another one of NYC's main areas of Italian immigrants since the 1880s, and their descendants have continued as its predominant ethnic group, exemplified by the location of the Garibaldi Memorial in the community.
+In recent years, the town has experienced an influx of other ethnic groups, including Eastern Europeans, various Latin nationalities as well as Asians, particularly from the Philippines.
+Today, the South Shore of Staten Island is the most heavily populated Italian area in the City of New York.
 Over 95% of the South Shore is Italian.
-The neighborhoods of the South Shore with large percentages of Italians are Huguenot, Annandale, Eltingville, and Tottenville.
+The neighborhoods of the South Shore with large percentages of Italians are Huguenot, Annadale, Eltingville, and Tottenville.
 Howard Beach in the Queens is also home to a large Italian population.

 During the beginning of the Cold War, immigration into the United States from Italy was almost impossible.
-The American government did not want foreigners entering during an intense period of history, especially those immigrating to New York City.
 Americas were frightened that these immigrants could be terrorists, thus preventing Italians from gaining citizenship.
 As the Cold War continued, organization groups such as the Italian American Organization and the American Committee on Italian Migration (ACIM) started to form.
 They created vast efforts to provide assistance and aid to Italian immigrants coming into the United States.
 Throughout the Cold War, these organizations increased rapidly with many American Italian members as well as many new coming Italians.
 ACIM also took a leading role in directing the efforts of other Italian American and Catholic organizations that helped contribute to Italian immigration.
 These organizations provided new migrants with housing, clothing, access to job interviews, and education for children.
-Italians already living in America volunteered by making house visits to those immigrants who have just settled down in their new homes.
-These house visits made the intense and rigorous migration journey easier while allowing the Italian American community within New York City to grow.
 Immediately after the Cold War period, Italian Americans further consolidated and solidified their status as members of the American mainstream.